CyberSecurity CV, Template & Examples

-Most HR managers and recruiters spend at most 7 seconds at first glance at a resume.
+Most HR managers and recruiters spend no more than 7 seconds at first glance at a resume.
 The candidate has just those precious few seconds to catch the recruiter’s eye.
-The CV is scrutinized further in the subsequent rounds of the selection process, so the challenge becomes to make the CV stand out at all phases of the selection process.
-This guide will hopefully help you find a balance and improve your chances of a shortlist.
+The CV is scrutinised further in the later rounds of the selection process.
+Thus, the challenge becomes to make the CV stand out at all phases of the selection process.
+This guide aims to help you find a balance and improve your chances of making the shortlist.

 Make Those Core Skills Pop Out

-Soft skills like communication or general skills (like with non-specialised tools) are good, but these will likely be considered a bare minimum rather than distinguishing qualifications.
-Therefore, avoid persuading the hiring manager to recruit you based on these soft skills alone.
+Soft skills, such as communication, are valuable.
+Yet, these will likely be considered the bare minimum rather than distinguishing qualifications.
+Thus, avoid persuading the hiring manager to recruit you solely based on these soft skills.

 Work Experience

-For cyber security roles, you want to ensure your experience closely matches the roles on offer.
-It is advisable to heavily edit your CV for each particular position based on the Job Description.
-Most candidates skimp on this and just shoot across the same CV for different roles without making the necessary edits that are sub-optimal.
-Rather than being a jack of all trades, it is better to be the master of the relevant ones for cyber security roles.
+For cybersecurity roles, ensure your experience closely matches the requirements of the roles on offer.
+It is advisable to heavily edit your CV for each particular position based on the job description.
+Most candidates skimp on this.
+They simply reuse the same CV for different roles without making the necessary edits.
+This is suboptimal.
+Rather than being a jack of all trades, it is better to be the master of the relevant ones for cybersecurity roles.

 Your work experience should highlight your measurable achievements.
-It will always be preferable to have objective statements that prove (numerically, if possible) what exactly you achieved or saved rather than vague, subjective comments.
+It will always be better to have objective statements.
+Prove (numerically, if possible) what you achieved or saved.
+Avoid vague, subjective comments.

 Length and Structure

 Your CV should ideally be a one-pager unless you have over a decade of solid experience.
-Always put your work experience at the top because it counts much more than most academic achievements.
+Always list your work experience first, as it carries more weight than most academic achievements.

-You can see the attached templates for formatting and fonts, but the general idea is that the CV should be easily scannable while ensuring the key bits pop out.
+You can view the attached templates for formatting and font styles.
+The general idea is that the CV should be easily scannable while ensuring the key bits pop out.

 Extracurricular activities aren’t that important.
 Some candidates focus too much on this, and being on the CV is not critical.
-If you want to showcase your great personality (and you should want to focus on that), do so at the interview stage rather than state it on paper.
+If you want to showcase your great personality (and you should), do so at the interview stage rather than stating it on paper.

 Download Cyber Security Analyst CV

-Search Jobs to find out about the asset manager job roles we currently have available.
+Search for Jobs to discover the cybersecurity job roles we currently have available.

 Job Seekers